Kinetic Geodesic Voronoi Diagrams in a Simple Polygon: The Geodesic Voronoi Diagram

-\begin{proof} See Fig.~\ref{fig:lb_vertex_events}.
-Place $\Omega(m)$ ``$T$-shaped'' obstacles at the bottom of the pit.
-Now consider the ray from the left endpoint $r$ of the top right chain through the top-left vertex $v$ of a $T$-shaped obstacle.
+We construct a polygon with a ``pit'' and two chains $D_p$ and $D_q$ of reflex vertices, and we place $\Omega(m)$ ``$T$-shaped'' obstacles at the bottom of the pit.
+See Fig.~\ref{fig:lb_vertex_events}.
+We make the sites move downwards in pairs $(p_i,q_i)$.
+All sites have the same speed, and they are spaced sufficiently far apart so that sites of different pairs do not interfere with each other.
+Site $p_i$ moves down left of the pit, so that for a sufficiently large time $t$ the shortest path from $p_i(t)$ to the ``$T$-shaped'' obstacles in the pit goes via $D_p$.
+Symmetrically, $q_i$ moves downwards on the right side of the pit.
+As in Lemma~\ref{lem:lowerbound_bisector} we make the chains $D_p$ and $D_q$ so that the bisector between $p_i$ and $q_i$ moves from left to right over the obstacles in the pit $\Omega(m)$ times.
+Now consider the ray from the left endpoint $r$ of the top right chain $D_q$ through the top-left vertex $v$ of a $T$-shaped obstacle.
 Let $a$ be the point where this ray hits the floor of the pit.
 The site closest to $a$ changes $\Omega(m)$ times from $p_i$ to $q_i$ (as the endpoint of the bisector sweeps from right to left).
 Every such a time corresponds to a $1,2$-collapse event.
-The lemma follows. \end{proof}
+Since we have $\Omega(n)$ pairs, the lemma follows. \end{proof}

 \begin{lemma} The number of $1,2$-collapse events is at most $O(m^2n^2)$. \end{lemma}

 \begin{proof} Any $1,2$-collapse event in the Voronoi diagram uniquely corresponds to a $1,2$-collapse event of a bisector $B_{pq}(t)$ for some sites $p,q \in S$.
 By Lemma~\ref{lem:12_collapse_pq} the number of $1,2$-collapse events in $B_{pq}(t)$ is $O(m^2)$.
 The lemma follows by summing over all pairs $p,q \in S$. \end{proof}